smittytone/generic-squirrel/README.md

 ## disconnect.nut 1.1.0 ##

-Provides DisconnectionManager, a handler for imp connection state.
+Provides *disconnectionManager*, a gloabl object which operates as a handler for imp connection states.
 Call *disconnectionManager.start()* to begin monitoring and to allow the imp automatically to attempt to reconnect when it disconnects unexpectedly. *disconnectionManager.connect()* and *disconnectionManager.disconnect()* can then be used to, respectively, connect to and disconnect from the server, and should be used in place of the imp API methods *server.connect()* and *server.disconnect()*.

 The properties *disconnectionManager.reconnectTimeout* and *disconnectionManager.reconnectDelay* can be used to set, respectively, the period after which a disconnected imp will attempt to reconnect, and the timeout period it allows for the reconnection attempt.
 These values default to, respectively, 60 and 30 seconds.